Key Takeaways:

 Ativan can cause both psychological and physical dependence, leading to withdrawal symptoms like anxiety, insomnia, or seizures if the dosage is abruptly changed.
 Therefore, it’s key for prescribed people to listen to their healthcare provider’s guidelines on dosage and duration.

 Combining Ativan with substances like alcohol or opioids can significantly increase risks, leading to respiratory depression, which can be life-threatening.
-Signs of overdose include extreme drowsiness, difficulty breathing, confusion, or coma in severe cases situations.
+Signs of overdose include extreme drowsiness, difficulty breathing, confusion, or coma in severe cases.

 People should use Ativan as prescribed and have regular check-ins to monitor its use.
 This helps catch early signs of dependence or misuse.
 Understanding the risks associated with Ativan is essential to prevent addiction and ensure those who need it can use it safely.